 - The rules laid out in your automobile and health insurance policies

-The only way to determine the exact priority of payment for your situation is to consult with your own automobile and health insurance providers, as well as the other driver's insurer, if applicable.
+The only way to determine the exact priority of payment for your situation is to consult your insurance providers, as well as the other driver's insurer, if applicable.

-Riding in an ambulance has a high and unfortunately extremely variable cost to it.
+Riding in an ambulance has a high and, unfortunately, extremely variable cost.
 The price before insurance can range from a few hundred dollars to several thousand, and it's very difficult to predict how much the bill will be until you get it.
-Plus, ambulances are usually dispatched by proximity, so the one that is closest may not be the one that is cheapest.
+Plus, ambulances are usually dispatched by proximity, and the closest one may not be the cheapest one.